TriNetCo/pax-imperia-web/README.md

 - Set minimum distance between stars x Connect systems to each other with a line x Allow opening a system by clicking it
-- Flesh out Main Menu links
+- (CSS) Flesh out Main Menu links

 ## TODO System View
 x Add stars to systems
 x Add planets to systems
 x Tech Debt: Load models cleanly
 - Drive solar system contents off of JS data
+- Communicate positions with multiple clients

 - Flesh out HUD buttons
 - Create a ship you can control and move to planets

 ## TODO Backend
-- Define database using sql
+x Define database using sql
+- Listen for websocket connections from the frontend
+- Get two clients chatting
+- Communicate commands from frontend to backend
 - Define golang struct for solar system data
-- pump out solar system data to the backend
+- pump out solar system data to the backend over websocket

+## Overview

+This project was built with 3 main technologies:

+- Golang (backend)      - Handles all of the communication between the frontend clients over http and websockets.
+- Javascript (frontend) - Handles all of the graphics on the front end as well as plenty of game logic.
+- Postgres   - Allows us to store data if the need should arise...

+The backend's data models are created from the postgres database (resume driven design) using "Jet".

 ## Getting Started...